gabrielcammany/Walkie-textie/README.md

 ![Screenshot](PhaseOne/images/Diagram.PNG)

-Regarding the user interface, to allow the user communicate with the transmitter, a Java interface is provided:
+Regarding the user interface, to allow the user to communicate with the transmitter, a Java interface is provided:

 ![Screenshot](PhaseOne/images/Interface.PNG)

 ## [Phase Two - Receiver](PhaseTwo/)

-The second phase of this project, has the hability receiving and displaying messages that have been sent from the transmitter.
-It is programmed exclusively in C using the cooperative programming/multitasking aproach.
-In this case, the user interface consists of the LCD display and the hyperterminal in the computer connected through RS-232 serial communication protocol.
+The second phase of this project, has the ability receiving and displaying messages that have been sent from the transmitter.
+It is programmed exclusively in C using the cooperative programming/multitasking approach.
+In this case, the user interface consists of the LCD display and the HyperTerminal in the computer connected through RS-232 serial communication protocol.

 The general diagram showing the different modules is shown in the image below.